Nearest Neighbour Score Estimators for Diffusion Generative Models: Introduction

 Motivated by this shortcoming, an array of methods have been proposed which learn few-step approximations of the PF-ODE solution.
 Amongst these, some attempt to distill a pre-trained diffusion network such as progressive distillation \cite{salimans2022progressive}, consistency distillation \cite{song2023consistency} or adversarial diffusion distillation \cite{sauer2023adversarial}.
 Alternatively, consistency training \cite{song2023consistency,song2023improved} proposes a method to train consistency models without a pre-trained diffusion model.
 We refer to the general class of models including diffusion models and related few-step methods as diffusion generative models.

 As diffusion generative models are grounded in diffusion processes, they utilize the \emph{score function}.
 This critical quantity can be estimated by network approximation or Monte Carlo methods.
-Diffusion and consistency training utilize a one-sample Monte Carlo estimator of the score (excepting \cite{xu2023stable}) in their training procedure.
+Diffusion and consistency training utilize a one-sample Monte Carlo estimator of the score in their training procedure, (excepting \cite{xu2023stable}).
 Alternatively, both diffusion sampling and diffusion distillation methods rely upon neural network estimators.
 However, each estimator has drawbacks.
-The Monte Carlo estimator has high variance \cite{xu2023stable} while the neural network estimator is imperfect, resulting in bias \cite{karras2022elucidating}.
+The single-sample Monte Carlo estimator has high variance \cite{xu2023stable} while learned neural network approximators are imperfect, leading to bias \cite{karras2022elucidating}.

-Our work puts forward a new method for score function estimation with lower variance than the one-sample estimator and less bias than the neural network approximation.
-Utilizing self-normalized importance sampling \cite{hesterberg1995weighted}, we estimate the score through a weighted average over a batch of training set examples We draw these elements from a proposal which prioritizes examples which are the most likely to have generated the current noisy value (\cref{fig:posterior_illustration}).
+Our work puts forward a new method for score function estimation with lower variance than the one-sample estimator and less bias than neural network approximation.
+Utilizing self-normalized importance sampling \cite{hesterberg1995weighted}, we estimate the score through a weighted average over a batch of training set examples.
+We draw these elements from a proposal which prioritizes examples which are the most likely to have generated the current noisy value (\cref{fig:posterior_illustration}).
 We show that because diffusion processes are Gaussian, these examples are equivalent to the $\ell_2$ nearest neighbours to the noisy data.
 With this finding, we can rapidly identify and sample important examples using a fast KNN search \cite{johnson2019billion}.
 We analyze our method and derive bounds on the variance of our estimator.

 Empirically, we measure our performance in three settings.
-First, we compare our score estimate against the true score on CIFAR-10 \cite{krizhevsky2009learning}.
+First, we compare our score estimate against the analytic score on CIFAR-10 \cite{krizhevsky2009learning}.
 We find that our method has near-zero variance and bias -- substantially outperforming both STF \cite{xu2023stable} and EDM \cite{karras2022elucidating}.
 Applying our method to consistency models, we find that replacing one-sample estimators with our method improves consistency training -- resulting in faster convergence and higher sample quality.
 Finally, we show that our method can replace neural networks in PF-ODE integration, opening interesting future research avenues.
+We release our code\footnote{\href{https://github.com/plai-group/knn-score}{https://github.com/plai-group/knn-score}} to encourage use of our estimator by the community.